 In 2015, we began working in the Democratic Republic of Congo.
 It ranked and continues to often rank among the countries with the highest rates of poverty around the world.
 Many parts were looking to recover from outbreaks of conflict in various parts of the country.

 Because so many families in the Congo rely on farming to survive, it was such an ideal candidate to benefit from Plant With Purpose’s program model.
-The country also contains one of the earth’s largest rainforest.
+The country also contains one of the earth’s largest rainforests.
 This rainforest is under the constant threat of deforestation despite its importance to the overall environmental health of the planet.

 Since we began working in the Kakumba watershed of the Congo, we’ve seen poverty drop by about two thirds.
 Communities are healthier and thriving, reaching out to other communities that have been displaced by conflict.
 We’ve also seen the surprising outcome of reconciliation between groups that were previously at odds with one another.